Top of page

 What is CAR-T cell therapy?

-T cells are a type of white blood cell.
-As well as killing germs, T cells usually recognise and kill any of your own cells that have become abnormal (such as cancer cells).
+T cells, or T lymphocytes, are a type of white blood cell.
+As well as killing germs, T cells can recognise and kill any of your own cells that have become abnormal (such as cancer cells).
 However, cancer cells are good at tricking your T cells, either by looking very similar to healthy cells or by sending signals that tell your T cells not to attack them.

-After they have been modified, the CAR T cells are grown in the lab until there are enough of them to treat your lymphoma.
+After they have been changed, the CAR-T cells are grown in the lab until there are enough of them to treat your lymphoma.
 They are then given back to you, like a blood transfusion.
-When they stick to the lymphoma cells in your body, the CAR T cells are activated and kill the lymphoma cells.
+When they stick to the lymphoma cells in your body, the CAR-T cells are activated and kill the lymphoma cells.

 Back to top